The Leupold VX-5HD rifle scope is one of the best options for hunters who want a high-end scope at a reasonable price.

 For that reason, Leupold has done everything possible to maximize light transmission, particularly for red and blue colors.
 As a result, this scope has excellent low light performance and should give you an advantage when trying to pick out your quarry right at the beginning and end of legal shooting hours each day.
 Who knows, those extra couple of minutes of shooting light could make the difference between filling a tag and going home empty handed.

 Not only does the VX-5HD have exceptional light transmission, but just like you’d expect from a high definition rifle scope, it has very good contrast and clear, crisp images at all magnifications and across the field of view with no fuzziness or distortion around the lens edges.
+So, optical performance is top notch all around.

 Adjustments Are Repeatable And Reliable